Les Krims

-Leslie Robert (Les) Krims (born August 16, 1942) is a conceptualist photographer living in Buffalo, New York.
+Leslie Robert Krims (born August 16, 1942) is an American conceptualist photographer living in Buffalo, New York.
 He is noted for his carefully arranged fabricated photographs (called "fictions"), various candid series, a satirical edge, dark humor, and long-standing criticism of what he describes as leftist twaddle.

 Life

 Les Krims was born in Brooklyn, New York.
 Krims studied at New York's Stuyvesant High School.
 Richard Ben-Veniste ("Benti," as he was called in home-room at Stuyvesant), famous for prosecuting Richard Nixon, and A.D.
 Coleman, the former photography critic for The New York Times, were two of Krims' Stuyvesant classmates.
 Krims studied art at The Cooper Union for the Advancement of Science and Art, and Pratt Institute.
 For the last 42 years he has taught photography, first at the Rochester Institute of Technology, and for the last 40 years at Buffalo State College, where he is a professor in the Department of Fine Arts.
 In describing his staged pictures, and the parodies of candid journalistic propaganda photographs he makes, Krims said, "It is possible to create any picture one imagines."
 Krims's latest project is a website (leskrims.com) where he sells archival ink jet prints of a wide selection of his pictures.
 Krims claims new digital printing technology and capitalism make it possible to "own the means of production, rendering moot wall-to-wall delusional Marxist posturing in the culture community."